rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   {: .warning}

   <br>
-  To learn more about Technopedia nodes and writing TQL queries, take the following steps: <br>
+  To learn more about Technopedia nodes and to start writing TQL queries, take the following steps: <br>
-   1. Learn about Technopedia nodes and graph database. <br>
+   1. Learn about Technopedia nodes and relationships. <br>
       [Technopedia data structure](../#documentationNodes_Rel) <br>
    2. Learn about writing TQL queries. <br>
       [Technopedia query language](../#documentationtql104)